seperman/fast-autocomplete/README.rst

 This is a dictionary of words to their context.
-We have decided that we don’t want any context for the words in this example so all the contexts are None.
+We have decided that we don’t want any context for the words in this example so all the contexts are empty.
 However generally you will want some context around the words for more complicated logics.
+The context is used to convert the words “keys” into their context which is the value of the key in the words dictionary.

 In addition to words, we usually want a dictionary of synonyms.
 Something like this: